CSCfi/allas-cli-utils/help/a-get.md

    a-get object_name

-By default the object is retrieved and uncompressed
+By default the object is retrieved and decompressed

 Options: